* U.S. factory sector contracts, jobless claims fall

 By April Joyner

-NEW YORK, Aug 22 (Reuters) - The benchmark S&P 500 struggled for direction on Thursday as strong results from Nordstrom Inc and a fall in U.S. jobless claims offset data showing a contraction in U.S. manufacturing activity.
+NEW YORK, Aug 22 (Reuters) - The benchmark S&P 500 ended little changed on Thursday as a fall in U.S. jobless claims offset data showing a contraction in U.S. manufacturing activity while investors awaited Federal Reserve Chair Jerome Powell's speech on Friday for clues on the central bank's monetary policy.

-Data from the U.S. Labor Department, which showed initial claims for state unemployment benefits dropped more than expected last week, pointed to a robust job market and a strong underpinning for consumer activity.
+Data from the U.S. Labor Department showed initial claims for state unemployment benefits dropped more than expected last week, suggesting the labor market was holding firm despite a manufacturing slowdown and concerns the economy is on a path toward recession.

 "The fact that manufacturing didn't just slow down but contracted, that was a little surprising," said Oliver Pursche, chief market strategist at Bruderman Asset Management in New York.

-Declining issues outnumbered advancing ones on the NYSE by a 1.04-to-1 ratio; on Nasdaq, a 1.23-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.16-to-1 ratio; on Nasdaq, a 1.54-to-1 ratio favored decliners.